tinygiant98/nui/formfiles/persistent_storage/README.md

 ### Version History:

+## 0.1.9:
+- Modified item listbox to be sorted alphabetically, then by base item type, instead of the previous base item type, then alphabetical.
+- Temporarily modified the form definition and item update functions to account for an NUI listbox limitation present in .34.
+Original behavior will be restored once .35 is stable.
+There only discernable visual effect is that that listbox now scrolls back to the top every time an item or gold is added or removed.
+- Modified container item checking behavior to ensure storage of container items complies with settings in `nui_c_storage`.

 ## 0.1.8:
 - Search terms for item searching are now case insensitive.
 - Fixed `PS_FORCE_SEARCH_BUTTON_DEFAULT` configuration option behavior bug.